munificent/craftinginterpreters/book/optimization.md

 Let's see if it was worth it.
 I tweaked that zoological benchmark to count how many <span name="batch">batches</span> of 10,000 calls it can run in ten seconds.
+More batches equals faster performance.
 On my machine using the unoptimized code, the benchmark gets through 3,192 batches.
 With this optimization, that jumps to 6,249.

 <img src="image/optimization/hash-chart.png" alt="Bar chart comparing the performance before and after the optimization." />

 That's almost exactly twice as much work in the same amount of time.
-We made the VM twice as fast.
+We made the VM twice as fast (usual caveat: on this benchmark).
 That is a massive win when it comes to optimization.
 Usually you feel good if you can claw a few percentage points here or there.
 Since methods, fields, and global variables are so prevalent in Lox programs, this tiny optimization improves performance across the board.
 Almost every Lox program benefits.

 <aside name="batch">